giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 #### Inputs

 * `offerId` is the offer id of the offer to be updated.
-* `deprovision` if true, will free the offer's ETH provision so that you can [withdraw](offer-provision.md#withdrawing) them.
+* `deprovision` if true, will free the offer's %%provision|provision%% so that you can [withdraw](offer-provision.md#withdrawing) them.
 Otherwise, will leave the provision in the offer.
 * For the other parameters, see [above](./#posting-a-new-reactive-offer).

 #### Outputs